-Children who are at the Key Stage 1 should be taught to:
+Children who are at the Key Stage 1 should be taught to:-

-- Understand what algorithms are, how they are implemented as programs on digital devices, and that programs execute by following a sequence of instructions. - Write and test simple programmes - Use logical reasoning to predict and compute the behaviour of simple programmes - Communicate safely and respectfully on line, keeping information private and recognise common uses of information technology beyond school.
+- Understand what algorithms are, how they are implemented as programs on digital devices, and that programs execute by following precise and unambiguous instructions. - Create and debug simple programmes. - Use logical reasoning to predict the behaviour of simple programmes